ZiningZhu/Interpretable-NLP/slides/3_geometry.md

 ---
 # Contents
-1. Two viewpoints in interpreting the geometry:
+1. Three viewpoints in interpreting the geometry:
    - Linear Analogy
    - Anisotropy
+   - Manifold

 2. How can we use these understanding to build better embeddings?
    - New methods could benefit old models!
    - Consider frequency & isotropy might help

 ---
 # Recap: word2vec appeared promising